OfficeDev/Office-Add-in-samples/Samples/excel-create-worksheet-from-web-site/README.md

 ### Start the Azure function project

-1. Open
+1. Open FunctionCreateSpreadsheet.sln in Visual Studio.

-1. Press **F5** to build and debug the project.
-The Contoso Web application will open in a browser.
+1. Press **F5** to build and start the Azure function project.
     ![Screenshot of Contoso web app with Products button on the ribbon](./images/contoso-web-app.png)
 1. Choose the **Products** button on the ribbon.
 1. You will be prompted to sign in.
 Sign in with a user name and password from your Microsoft 365 account.